 In early 2012, Simpson left the group and was temporarily replaced by 13 year-old Lauren Taylor.
 Then Taylor was replaced when co-founder Johnson rejoined the trio in summer 2012.

 The group next began working in Atlanta with vocal coach Jan Smith, aka Mama J (Justin Bieber, Usher, Rob Thomas, Drake, Ciara, the Band Perry, Sugarland, etc.), who was seen throughout Bieber’s theatrical release Never Say Never.
 Not just a vocal coach, but a mentor that even Bieber and Usher swear by, Smith was nominated for a Grammy for producing Bieber’s song “Born to Be Somebody,” which was featured as the only original track on the remixes album and in Never Say Never.

-As of summer 2012, Pink Army’s audio and photography support is being handled by Mil Cannon.
-“Mil is best known for his groundbreaking projects in creating the branding and visuals for artists such as Usher, TLC, Pink, Akon, and many other artists that came out of Atlanta,” says Pink Army manager Ryan Johnston.
+As of summer 2012, Pink Army’s audio and photography support was being handled by Mil Cannon.
+“Mil is best known for his groundbreaking projects in creating the branding and visuals for artists such as Usher, TLC, Pink, Akon, and many other artists that came out of Atlanta,” said Pink Army manager Ryan Johnston.
 “Mil served six terms as a Governor of the Grammys in the Atlanta Chapter and was nominated for a Grammy for Music Video of the Year as the Director of Usher’s ‘Confessions’ video.
 From opening the Olympics visually with Celine Dion in Atlanta to helping to create the look and feel of Pink Army, Mil Cannon is a huge asset to this team moving forward.”